bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 ## Testing Xamarin apps

 You can run **unit tests** and **UI tests** on Bitrise, both with Android and iOS projects.
-It is very easy to configure and you can use all the testing frameworks available on the Microsoft App Center.
+It is easy to configure and you can use all the testing frameworks available on the Microsoft App Center.

 ### Unit testing